NET-A-PORTER/s3-spray/README.md

 ------------

 s3-spray adds support to spray for calling the [S3 Rest API](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketOps.html).
-It provides a `S3` actor that accepts messages such as `ListObjects` and returns messages such as `ListBucketResult`.
-Alternatively this library provides the individual `spray-client` components that allow you to manually build your own requests such as the `S3RequestBuilders` to sign requests and the `S3Unmarshallers` to parse responses.
+It provides a [`S3`](blob/master/src/main/scala/com/netaporter/s3/S3.scala) `Actor` that accepts messages such as `ListObjects` and returns messages such as `ListBucketResult`.
+Alternatively this library provides the individual `spray-client` components that allow you to manually build your own requests such as the [`S3RequestBuilders`](blob/master/src/main/scala/com/netaporter/s3/S3RequestBuilders.scala) to sign requests and the [`S3Unmarshallers`](blob/master/src/main/scala/com/netaporter/s3/S3Unmarshallers.scala) to parse responses.

 For SBT add the dependency `"com.netaporter" %% "s3-spray" % "0.0.1"`